 Who We Are

-Here at the Center for Teaching Excellence, our primary purpose is to build community among faculty members and to help them make student learning visible.
-We facilitate meetings with small groups of faculty members to find time-efficient and effective ways to improve student learning, assist faculty with representing the intellectual work they perform as teachers, and meet individually with faculty and instructional staff who want to discuss any facet of teaching and student learning.
+The primary purpose of the Center for Teaching Excellence is to build community among faculty members and to help instructors make student learning visible.
+We facilitate meetings with small groups of faculty to find time-efficient and effective ways to improve student learning, assist faculty with representing the intellectual work they perform as teachers, and meet individually with faculty and instructional staff who want to discuss any facet of teaching and student learning.

 CTE also helps faculty develop teaching portfolios and course transformation posters, which are published on the CTE website.
 We also host workshops, conferences, and discussion forums on teaching and learning in higher education.
 In addition to portfolios and posters, we publish newsletters, research reports, and other works on the scholarship of teaching.

-Our organization was established at the University of Kansas in 1997.
-We are comprised of faculty members, graduate students, and post-doctoral educators who work in a variety of disciplines while maintaining an emphasis on teaching and student learning.
+Our organization was established at the University of Kansas in 1997 and currently comprises faculty members, graduate students, and post-doctoral educators who work in a variety of disciplines while maintaining an emphasis on teaching and student learning.
 CTE is advised by a board of faculty members (Teaching Excellence Advisory Members, or TEAM), a group of campus-wide department liaisons called Ambassadors, and several Faculty Fellows who assist with a variety of projects related to teaching.

 What We Do

 One of our main goals at CTE is to foster intellectual exchange about teaching in order to make good teaching visible across KU.
-Regardless of discipline, we want to help people find new ways to innovate and experiment.
-Some of these innovations can be found by browsing through our portfolio gallery, which contains an abundance of information regarding course transformations and other pedagogical strategies undertaken by professors here at KU.
+Regardless of discipline, we want to help instructors find new ways to innovate and experiment.
+Some of these innovations can be found by browsing through our portfolio gallery, which contains examples and results of course transformations and other pedagogical strategies undertaken by professors here at KU.
 You can read about our impact here.

 How We Can Help

 This website contains numerous resources for teachers.
 For example, we have several pages related to designing or redesigning a course, creating an inclusive climate, and teaching online.
 If you need ideas for developing a teaching statement, assessing student learning, or suggestions for the first day of class, we have resources to assist in those areas.
 We also have pages dedicated to using class time well, motivating students, and maximizing technology in the classroom.
-You can find support for helping students improve their writing and critical thinking skills, as well as resources for GTAs, and a growing list of other teaching centers all across the globe.
+You can find support for helping students improve their writing and critical thinking skills, resources for GTAs, and a growing list of other teaching centers all across the globe.
 We cover a wide range of topics here at CTE, from grading strategies to representing your teaching.
 If you can’t find what you’re looking for on the website, feel free to contact us with questions or concerns.